 The duration of hospitalization depends on the treatment rendered.
 At the end of the first day of the surgery you are allowed to move and walk around the hospital.
 Returning back to your daily life or to work depends on how well you are healing and the type of work or activity level.

-Strictly follow the post-operative instructions suggested by your spine surgeon to promote healing and reduce the risk of post-operative complications.
+Strictly follow the post-operative instructions suggested by Dr Buckland to promote healing and reduce the risk of post-operative complications.

 The complications of the lumbar laminectomy include infection, nerve damage, blood clots, blood loss, bowel and bladder problems and any problem associated with anesthesia.

-Talk to your surgeon if you have queries regarding lumbar laminectomy.
+Talk to Dr Buckland if you have queries regarding lumbar laminectomy.

 Other Treatments List